Osteoporosis treatment

 Overview of Treatment

 The goal of osteoporosis treatment is to increase bone density, reduce fracture risk, and improve patients' quality of life.
-Treatment modalities include pharmacotherapy, nutritional supplementation, exercise training, and, when necessary, surgical interventions.
-Physicians tailor personalized treatment plans based on the patient's age, degree of bone mineral density loss, and fracture history.
+Treatment methods include pharmacotherapy, nutritional supplementation, exercise training, and, when necessary, surgical interventions.
+Physicians tailor personalized treatment plans based on the patient's age, degree of bone density loss, and fracture history.

 Types and Mechanisms of Treatment